Needlework, Dept. 24

 RU4 Hooked/latched type 8 6 4

-RU5 Challenge class, Under the Sea 8 6 4
+RU5 Rugs Challenge, On the Move 8 6 4

 RU6 Miscellaneous 8 6 4